ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The server MUST provide "directory" and "new-nonce" resources.

-ACME uses different URIs for different management functions.
-Each function is listed in a directory along with its corresponding URI, so clients only need to be configured with the directory URI.
-These URIs are connected by a few different link relations {{!RFC5988}}.
+ACME uses different URLs for different management functions.
+Each function is listed in a directory along with its corresponding URL, so clients only need to be configured with the directory URL.
+These URLs are connected by a few different link relations {{!RFC5988}}.

 The "up" link relation is used with challenge resources to indicate the